Compassion Community of Practice

 Compassion Retreat Spaces

-During September and October 2024, we’re offering a four-session series of Compassion Retreat Spaces.
-These are designed to help CCA members – and by extension, their clients – turn gently towards where there is numbing, and to kindly meet difficult emotions, wherever participants find themselves in the Cycle.
+During September and October 2024, we offered a four-session series of Compassion Retreat Spaces.
+These were designed to help CCA members – and by extension, their clients – turn gently towards where there is numbing, and to kindly meet difficult emotions, wherever participants find themselves in the Eco-Awareness Cycle.

-The Spaces are designed to support nourishing, deep adaptive individual and community-based reflection, learning, growth and renewal, and be supportive of conscious intention-setting for 2025.
-Each Space introduces a compassion practice and explores a particular theme.
+The Spaces were designed to support nourishing, deep adaptive individual and community-based reflection, learning, growth and renewal, and be supportive of conscious intention-setting for the year ahead.
+Each Space introduced a compassion practice and explored a particular theme.
 Below you’ll find a link to each session (click on the title) together with a copy of the Resource Deck.
 Display these by clicking on the image.
 You can read the resources on here, or you can print or download them.

 Creating And Maintaining A Sangha